-Faculty must earn 12 professional development credits PLUS 2 additional required courses (Cyber Security + Trends in Learning Technologies in Higher Education) as Computer Refresh participants to receive a computer.
+Faculty must earn 12 professional development credits PLUS 2 additional required courses (Cyber Security + Tech Talks) as Computer Refresh participants to receive a computer.
 The credits from any PDN training in the past 4 years will count towards the Computer Refresh total.
 After receiving a new computer, credits are reset and you may start earning credits toward your next computer.

 How to Earn 12 Credits

 - Select any combination of fall or spring offerings.

 - Select any 1.5-day summer program for 12 credits that are available in May and June.

 - Implement a teaching tool or strategy with consultation and select related offerings for a total of 1 – 12 credits.